All Episodes

 In my position, I'm just going to refuse to purchase health care.

-I'm going to make them put me in jail and if they can do the courts.
+I'm going to make them put me in jail and take it into the courts.

 It violates due process.